My mom gave me a cast iron skillet a few years ago for my birthday and right off the bat, I hated it.

 Now, if you cooked something extra greasy, you might need a drop or two of dish soap.
 Some people say never to use dish soap, but I’m not one of them.
 Granted, you don’t want to use it EVERY time, but using it on occasion when the level of grease seems to be out of control is fine.

 This last bit is entirely optional, but I like to add a wee bit of fat to the pan as it dries on the stove top.
 And by wee bit, I mean like 1/2 teaspoon or so.
-I’ll smear it over the bottom as soon as the pan is cool enough to do it and let it absorb.
-Totally optional of course, but I always do this if I have to use the dish soap, and it’s a trick I learned from my step-mom (who never steered me wrong in the kitchen).
+I’ll smear it over the bottom as soon as the pan is cool and let it absorb.
+Totally optional of course, but I always do this if I have to use the dish soap.
+It’s a trick I learned from my step-mom (who never steered me wrong in the kitchen).

 Put the pan away when it’s completely cool and you’re done!